 Resident Support Services

-Resident Support Services are designed to assist SHA residents in finding and accessing services that foster positive outcomes in the areas of budgeting, lease compliance, job skills training, child and youth development programs, health and wellness, community building, and understanding government forms
+Resident Support Services is designed to assist SHA residents in finding and accessing services that foster positive outcomes in the areas of budgeting, lease compliance, job skills training, child and youth development programs, health and wellness, community building, and understanding government forms.

 Call Resident Support Services for assistance with following issues: